plewis10apsu/plewis10apsu/README.md

 ### 🧠 About Me

-I'm Peggy — a passionate software engineer who thrives at the intersection of innovation, usability, and purpose.
-I’ve designed and deployed software in classified military enclaves, developed visual aircraft recognition tools, and transitioned mobile training platforms to the web using Unity and WebGL.
+I'm Peggy, a passionate software engineer who thrives at the intersection of innovation, usability, and purpose.
+I’ve designed and deployed software in classified military enclaves, developed automation tools, and enhanced 3D visualization products for our armed forces.

 If you're looking for a teammate who blends strong engineering fundamentals with creative problem-solving and stakeholder collaboration, let's connect!